Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 - Mitigate bot scraping.

-- Publish and forget the site.
+- Publish the site and forget it.

 - Keep backups.